peteroupc/html3dutil/doc/Semantic.md

 In general, texture coordinates describe 2-dimensional points.
-However, for such texturing tasks as mapping a square to a trapezoid, trios of 3-dimensional texture coordinates are useful to ensure the texturing is perspective-correct.
+However, for such texturing tasks as mapping a square to a trapezoid, trios of 3-dimensional texture coordinates are useful to ensure the texturing remains perspective-correct.
 In this case, the 3-D texture coordinates are converted to 2-D by dividing the X and Y components by the Z component.
 In a fragment shader or pixel shader, this can look like